 5. Email marketing – It is a popular marketing technique to generate new leads and nurture exciting ones.
 You can give updates to the prospects and promote your product or service.
 It is also possible to share blog posts and invite prospects to events.

-6. Webinars – Using webinars, you can engage the prospects by providing helpful information and build trust in your brand.
+6. Webinars – Using webinars, you can engage the prospect by providing helpful information and build trust in your brand.

 7. Affiliate Marketing – You can partner with bloggers and promote your product or service to reach a new audience.
 The pay is on a pay-per-lead or percentage-of-revenue basis.